chogan72/Fantasy_Football_Rankings/README.md

 ## Issues

 * Preseason Model
-  * This does not include Kickers or Defence
+  * This does not include Defense
   * This does not include any Rookies
-  * If players names are inconsistant between databases they are not ranked
+  * If players names are inconsistent between databases they are not ranked
 * In the Player-API.py file there are four players that cause the program to break.
 My work around is just to skip them since the only played a few games.
-I have tried updateing the players file multiple times but the problem is still there.
+I have tried updating the players file multiple times but the problem is still there.